7 Top Data Analytics Trends In 2024

 The rise of artificial intelligence (AI), in particular machine learning (ML), is increasing the speed and scale of data analytics operations.

-Traditional analytics requires a team of IT analysts to comb through the data, theorize potential insights, test those insights, and report on their findings.
+Traditional analytics requires a team of IT analysts to comb through data, theorize potential insights, test those insights, and report on their findings.

 Traditional BI heavily relies on IT, but ML-powered analytics puts the data in the hands of business users.

-However, ML-based models can continuously monitor data, pick out anomalies, and alert the appropriate teams in real-time — without any human input needed.
+However, ML-based models can continuously monitor data, pick out anomalies, and alert the appropriate teams in real time — without any human input needed.

 ML models can look at any data subset and produce insights.
 They can look for correlations between millions of data points.

-These systems are also incredibly accurate.
+These systems are also quite accurate.

 When data analytics platforms utilize ML and automate many of the traditional tasks associated with analytics, it’s called augmented analytics.